-Not necessarily.
+A: Not necessarily.
 There are a number of areas that need to be explored before placing a label on any child.
 There are physical concerns that take priority.
 The first step in making this evaluation is a complete physical examination.
 This may lead to further evaluation of the eyes and ears.
 Basic concerns may need to be addressed such as the need for glasses to correct a farsighted or nearsighted condition.
 A child with a history of ear infections may need professional care in this area.
 Physical problems of any kind will affect learning.
 Maturity is another consideration.
 All children do not mature at the same rate.
 This is not a learned activity and it cannot be taught or rushed.
 Some children are just not ready for the academic standard of their age level.
-Mental ability must enter in as a factor.
-Home environment is another consideration as well as identification of a physical handicap which has perhaps deprived the child of advancement in academics and presents an opportunity for remediation, the hidden handicap enters in at this point.
+The mental ability must enter in as a factor.
+The home environment is another consideration as well as identification of a physical handicap which has perhaps deprived the child of advancement in academics and presents an opportunity for remediation, the hidden handicap enters in at this point.
 We usually classify the child with a learning disability as being average or above ability but functioning below expected potential.
 The concern is what happens to the information that has entered the brain?
 How is the auditory information processed that has entered the brain through ears that can hear?
 How is the visual information processed that has entered the brain through eyes that check out with 20/20 vision?
-In the late 60’s educators, physiologists and physicians became concerned with these questions.
+In the late 60s, educators, physiologists, and physicians became concerned with these questions.
 Many have studied the function of the brain and the learning pattern.
 We may still not have all the answers but we do know that in order to assist these children in learning we must get to the source of the problem.
 The problem must be met on a neurological level.
 Information enters the brain through the eyes or the ears and is processed through the brain to be released through speech or some kind of motor response.
 If there is some abnormality in this process it will reflect in what we refer to as a learning disorder and must be treated as such.

-If the child is diagnosed by a specialist we need to flex when possible.
+If the child is diagnosed by a specialist, we need to flex when possible.
 Shorten the time the child needs to sit still.
 Change activities often.
 Let him stand to read if that is easier for him.
 He probably does have a difficult time not noticing everything around him and all at the same time.
 Find some method of learning that he enjoys and use it often.
 There is still a great deal of study and research being done in this field being done currently.
 Diet is very important.
-I am not a nutritionist but this would be one area I would certainly look at carefully.
+I am not a nutritionist but this would be one area I would certainly look into carefully.
 Children react to foods in different ways.
 Our modern “eat on the run” diet can be detrimental to the learning process.

-My child seems to be unable to correctly reproduce sounds, letters, or words.
+Q: My child seems to be unable to correctly reproduce sounds, letters, or words.
 What kind of a disability is this?

-This is referred to as an Auditory Processing problem.
+A: This is referred to as an Auditory Processing problem.
 Many children who have passed the hearing test within a normal range cannot make sense out of what they hear.
 They may miss much of what is said because they cannot process it quickly enough.
 A few words or sounds may be “heard” but cannot be understood amid unintelligible sounds.
-They may “hear” speech sounds but they all sound alike.
+They may “hear” speech sounds, but they all sound alike.
 Some children may hear a vowel sound different each time it is spoken.
 The child may hear a reverse sound.
 For example, when a “th” sound is given the child may hear an “f” sound.
 This is frustrating to the child but also to the parent.
 When a series of directions are given the child with an auditory processing problem may hear only one in the series.
-For example: “pick up your coat, take it to your room and put it on your bed.”
-The child may be only able to process one direction, “go to your room”.
+For example: “Pick up your coat, take it to your room, and put it on your bed.”
+The child may be only able to process one direction, “go to your room.”
 The parent should be aware of this concern and speak distinctly, patiently, and repeatedly.
-With severe cases, there are specialists that work with this problem.
+In severe cases, there are specialists that work with this problem.

 A child may have a Visual Processing problem.
 Like the auditory, the child may test with 20/20 vision and yet not be able to correctly process letters or words that he sees.
 There are specialists that work with severe cases.
 Drills and activities can also be used at home.